thomas-daniels/HeavyStarrerDetector/README.md

 It's a Python 2.7 bot that uses [ChatExchange](https://github.com/Manishearth/ChatExchange).
 You can run the file setup.sh after cloning the repository.
 If you are on Windows, you can rename to setup.bat or setup.cmd because the commands are still the same.

 You might also want to change the message when a heavy starrer is detected; currently it sends messages which are specific to The SO Tavern; you can change them.
 The messages are in an array at the top of the file.
 You can use some variables in those messages: `$ping` gets evaluated to `@username`, and `$user` gets evaluated to `username`.

+## Running the bot ##

+When you run it, it will ask for the host of the chat room, the room number, and credentials for the bot to log on.
+When it's started, you'll see `<<` on your terminal and you can input commands.
+Currently, the only command is `stop` which stops the bot.